Vol. V, No. 1

 In other action on a separate FOIA proposal, the Senate on December 14 passed S. 1324, a bill aimed at providing the CIA with a categorical FOIA exclusion for certain of its operational files.
 This bill was jointly referred to the House Permanent Select Committee on Intelligence and to Chairman English's subcommittee of the Government Operations Committee.
 Its progress through the House cannot yet be predicted.

 Also before Chairman English's subcommittee in the House is a bill that would preclude the Justice Department's argument to the Supreme Court (see "Supreme Court Update" on p.
 9 of this issue of FOIA Update) that the Privacy Act of 1974 can serve as an Exemption 3 statute under the FOIA.
 Introduced on January 31 by Chairman English and several other congressmen, H.R.
-4696 would amend subsection (q) of the Privacy Act, 5 U.S.C.
+4696 would amend subsection (q) of the Privacy Act, 5 U.S.C. § 552a(q), to achieve its objective.

 For a description of the provisions of S. 774 as approved by the full Senate, see the Summer 1983 issue of FOIA Update at pp. 1-2.
-The only modifications to S. 774 made upon final Senate passage were the removal of the proposed technological data exemption, in light of the special Exemption 3 protection for such data obtained by the Defense Department in its authorization bill last year (see 10 U.S.C.
+The only modifications to S. 774 made upon final Senate passage were the removal of the proposed technological data exemption, in light of the special Exemption 3 protection for such data obtained by the Defense Department in its authorization bill last year (see 10 U.S.C. § 140c), and the deletion of the term "royalty" from section 2 of the bill.

 In this issue, FOIA Update inaugurates a new recurring feature, "Under Advisement" (page 9), which will point out pending litigation cases in which FOIA issues of particular significance are expected to be decided in the near future.